-- a.
-Quantity: One prototype of the medicine adherence device is necessary, but after a satisfactory design is created, a total of between 5 and 10 may be necessary.
-The client requests one wristwatch for every medicine adherence device created. - b.
+a.
+Quantity.
+One prototype of the medicine adherence device is necessary, but after a satisfactory design is created, a total of between 5 and 10 may be necessary.

+b.
 Target Product Cost.
 The Client would like the prototype (both the compliance device and the wristwatch) to cost no more than \$500, but when the design is in production, each device and wristwatch should cost approximately \$200.